-People Science was approached by the Executive Leader of Human Resources of very large international Information Technology and Telecommunications company whose board was expecting an increase in the diversity of new hires.
-At this point the company had already increased their total diverse employee population to more than 50%.
+People Science was approached by the Executive Leader of Human Resources of a very large international Information Technology and Telecommunications company whose board was expecting an increase in the diversity of new hires.
+At this point, the company had already increased their total diverse employee population to more than 50%.
 However, the board wanted to see an increase specifically within the highest paying positions known internally to them as the C band.
 Their largest concern was a segment of the C band which was a high-revenue producing Sales group.
 The group’s individual sales professionals averaged between $100 million and $300 million per year in revenue.
-The experience level required was that all candidates have a minimum of 10 years selling high value consultative services and systems.
+The experience level required was that all candidates have a minimum of 10 years selling high-value consultative services and systems.
 The field of candidates had long been considered almost exclusively Caucasian American-born males.

 Although Human Resources had been instrumental in growing the diversity of new hires for the C band segment from 10% to 36%, the board was insisting on this group reaching a goal of 50% diverse employment.
 The Human Resources team had done their homework quite well.
 Working with two independent consulting companies, data they collected and presented to the board stated that there were not enough diverse candidates matching the skill sets required for this segment.
 Unless the criteria for employment were changed, statistics demonstrated clearly that no further increase in diversity hires for this segment was possible.

 As such, the Human Resources team requested that People Science recruit for the position solely with the intent of collecting specific candidate data directly connected to specific candidates, in order to demonstrate to the board through first-hand information that there were not enough qualified candidates of diverse background available for hire.

 People Science assigned a team of Recruiters who were charged with finding all candidates in the position scope and to track all data including skill sets, employment history, work experience, as well as ethnicity.
 At the same time, the Recruiters were instructed that, at this time, only candidates who were of a diverse background would be considered for hire.